Alexis Davis (General Hospital)

 Alexis Davis is a fictional character on the ABC soap opera, General Hospital.
 Nancy Lee Grahn originated the role on September 26, 1996.
 She is the daughter of Mikkos Cassadine and Kristin Bergman.
 She is also the mother of Sam McCall, Kristina Davis and Molly Lansing.

 Casting

 Nancy Lee Grahn, known for her Emmy winning portrayal of Julia Wainwright on Santa Barbara, made her first appearance as Alexis on September 26, 1996, on a recurring basis.
 In 1997, Grahn was put on contract with the series due to her popularity among fans.
 Susan Diol temporarily played the role from November 2001 to March 2002, when Grahn's father died.
 In 2010, Grahn announced she had renewed her contract for an additional four years.
 On April 8, 2021, Gable Swanlund portrayed the role of a younger Alexis in flashbacks during a special episode centred on Alexis.
 Stephanie Erb portrayed the role temporarily in 2022 when Grahn was recovering from surgery.

+Development

+In 2004, Alexis begins dating Ric Lansing (Rick Hearst).
+Both Grahn and Hearst were excited about the pairing, as Grahn told TV Guide, "They're a match.
+When Alexis gives, Ric can give it right back."